Frankovg/Frankovg/README.md

 🤠 I have studied Industrial Design at National University of Mar del Plata (Argentina), I am very curious and I am always learning something new.

-🎓 My professional experience has been inclined towards branding and strategic design for points of purchase, having the most biggest corporations like L'Oréal Paris as clients.
+🎓 My professional experience has been inclined towards branding and strategic design for points of purchase, having the most biggest corporations as clients  like L'Oréal Paris.
 In Spain, I had the opportunity to work as a Graphic Designer working for advertising agencies.

 📡 I am passionate about technologies and science.
 Above all, everything related to computers.